-Generally speaking yoga’s most effective when practiced between 2 and 5 times per week.
+Generally speaking yoga’s most effective when practised between 2 and 5 times per week.

-If you’re just a beginner then why not start small by doing 2 sessions a week.
+If you’re just a new starter to yoga then why not start small by doing 2 sessions a week.
 You could try it online or you could even join a class and make some new yoga friends.

 As you get more confident and into a good routine then you should up your sessions to 4 or 5.
-This is when you’ll really start to reap the long term benefits.
+This is when you’ll really start to reap the long term benefits of starting yoga.

-What happens to your body when you do yoga?
+What happens to your body when you start yoga?

 Yoga is the ideal exercise for people with hectic schedules who tend to send their nervous system into overdrive.
-Although we spoke earlier about how it changes you physically, did you know that it can also improve your own body image?
-That’s right, regular yoga practice can give you one major confidence kick!
+Although we spoke earlier about how starting yoga changes you physically, did you know that it can also improve your own body image?
+That’s right, starting regular yoga practice can give you one major confidence kick!